MatthewWinnan/orange_pi_5_dev/README.md

 More configuration options can be view in the manual at Section 3.
 Personally I only opted to disable automatic desktop login by executing **sudo disable_desktop_autologin.sh**.
 Further Section 3.4.5 details how to entirely switch off the default desktop environment by entering the Orange Pi 5 config with **sudo orangepi-config**.
 As I will be using the i3 desktop environment this can and probably should be disabled for performance reasons.

+# Quality Of Life Configurations

+Unfortunately/Fortunately the Orange Pi 5 runs on arm64 since google chrome is based off of amd64 one can not install it.
+Either install firefox or use the chromium browser google chrome is based off of.
+This comes shipped on the image I used.
+In order to enable darkmode follow the steps at https://dev.to/felixdusengimana/how-to-enable-dark-mode-in-chrome-on-ubuntuno-code-apps-themes-2p41.